 In coordination with the TSP update project, DKS Associates is also working with the FCS Group to update the Sandy Transportation System Development Charges (SDCs) in anticipation of needed fee increases.
 The updates to the SDCs are already ongoing and it is anticipated proposed changes will be brought forward for City Council review sometime in 2023.

 RECOMMENDATION:

-City staff recommends the Planning Commission recommend adoption of the Transportation System Plan to the City Council.
+The Planning Commission and City staff recommend that City Council approve adoption of the 2023 Sandy Transportation System Plan.

 BUDGETARY IMPACT:

 None at this time.

 LIST OF ATTACHMENTS/EXHIBITS: